 Incentive Compensation Ban

-The Higher Education Act prohibits paying recruiters, marketers, or admissions staff salaries or bonuses based on the volume of students they enroll.
-For-profit institutions certify compliance with this rule as part of the Program Participation Agreement required to be eligible to receive Pell Grant funds.
+For-profit institutions certify compliance with this rule as part of the Program Participation Agreement (PPA) required to be eligible to receive Pell Grant funds.
+Of course, the for-profit universities themselves are out to make money.
+It is in their name: “for-profit”.